freezz88/US_Politics_Text_Analysis/README.md

 Notice for execution times: Text Preprocessing and the calculation of coherence scores takes a lot of time.
 This isn't an error.
 Please be patient.

 Following versions of the packages were used (during code creation date):

 Gensim  4.3.3

 NLTK 3.9.1

 Numpy 1.26.4

 Pandas 2.2.3

 SKLearn 0.0 (no pip information)

 Spacy 3.7.6

 Spellchecker 0.4

 Tmtoolkit 0.12.0

-Notice: These are requirements and had to be installed with "pip install <<package>>" before executing the code.
+Notice: These are requirements and had to be installed with "pip install name" before executing the code.